Changing tenancy and home ownership after a death

 If you inherit the home

-If you inherit the home and become the owner, find out how much inheritance tax you need to pay.
-You have 6 months to pay this.
+If you inherit the home and become the owner, find out about inheritance tax.

-If you inherit a home and there’s still a mortgage, you will need to get a new mortgage.
+If you inherit a home and there’s still a mortgage, you might need to get a new mortgage.
 Contact the lender and get financial advice.

 Sorting out what should happen to property that belonged to the person who died is called probate.
 You can carry on living in the home in this period.